X-Wing

 Why X-Wing Matters

 Once you internalize this pattern, your solving flow becomes smoother and more strategic.
-X‑wings help prune the candidate field in tricky mid‑to‑hard puzzles, and they lay the groundwork for even tougher "fish" techniques like swordfish, which is just a 3‑row/column version of X‑wing.
+X‑Wings appear mainly in hard and expert puzzles, where they prune the candidate field and lay the groundwork for tougher fish techniques like Swordfish and Jellyfish — each of which scales the same row-column alignment logic to more rows and columns.

-They're not just for puzzle show-off-ing - they genuinely speed up solving by forcing logic onto often messy sections of a grid.
+They aren't just for showing off — they genuinely speed up solving by forcing clear logic onto often messy sections of a grid.

 Practice Tips